nate-walter/Movie-Studio-Project/README_FINAL.md

 ## Data

 Describe the data being used for this project.

-We were provided data sets from IMDB, Rotten Tomatoes, Box Office Mojo, and TheMovieDB.
+We were provided data sets from IMDB, Rotten Tomatoes, Box Office Mojo, TheMovieDB and The Numbers.
+We indend to use imdb for the genre and year released while using The Numbers and TheMovieDB for gross domestic and worldwide income as well as production costs for each title.
+All the data represent different sample sizes of movie titles.
+We merged IMDB with The Numbers and TheMovieDB to get the costs and income for films that were in all the data frames.

+* Box office Mojo
+    * bom.movie_gross.csv.gz

+* IMDB
+    * imdb.name.basics.csv.gz
+    * imdb.title.akas.csv.gz
+    * imdb.title.basics.csv.gz
+    * imdb.title.crew.csv.gz
+    * imdb.title.principles.csv.gz
+    * imdb.title.ratings.csv.gz

+* Rotten Tomatoes
+    * rt.movie_info.tsv.gz
+    * rt.reviews.tsv.gz

+* TheMovieDB
+    * tmdb.movies.csv.gz

+* The Numbers
-*
+    * tn.movie_budgets.csv.gz
-** The domestic and worldwide gorss profit as well as

 ***
 Questions to consider: